sidlogism/martinfowler_uiArchs/README.md

  * as privileged DB-user (e. g. root): 2_init_user.sql
  * as privileged DB-user or new application-user "uiuser": 3_insert_db_testdata.sql

+Then enter your DB credentials in src/main/resources/config.json .

 On running "gradle run" in the project base directory it creates and opens the Java FX based UI specified in build.gradle under "application{ mainClass = ... }".

-imperfectsilentart.martinfowler.uiArchs.GenericConnectionPoolTest.java is a modified version of https://github.com/oracle/oracle-db-examples/blob/master/java/jdbc/ConnectionSamples/ADBQuickStart.java , which is licensed under the Universal Permissive License v 1.0.
+sidlogism.martinfowler.uiArchs.GenericConnectionPoolTest.java is a modified version of https://github.com/oracle/oracle-db-examples/blob/master/java/jdbc/ConnectionSamples/ADBQuickStart.java , which is licensed under the Universal Permissive License v 1.0.

 Supported platforms: windows & linux (tested on OpenSUSE).